What Causes Swimming Pool Algae?

 Algae spores enter your pool all the time.
 Wind, rain, or even contaminated swimsuits and pool cleaning tools can carry spores.
 When conditions are right, an algae bloom can occur in a matter of hours.

 These conditions include out-of-balance water, warm temperatures, and sunlight.
 The presence of nitrates, phosphates, and carbon dioxide can spur their growth.
 A lack of adequate circulation, filtration, and sanitation is usually a contributing or even primary cause of pool algae.

-Algae are a living aquatic creature that multiplies rapidly on warm, sunny days.
+Algae are living aquatic creature that multiplies rapidly on warm, sunny days.
 Like plants, algae contain chlorophyll and utilize photosynthesis to grow.
 That is, they take in carbon dioxide and give off oxygen as a byproduct.
 Algae can grow in the shade or sun, but most pool algae strains need light to bloom.

 Algae need food to survive, and in a swimming pool, there is no shortage of tasty food for algae.
 Nearly every contaminant or windblown speck of dust can feed pool algae.
 It is impossible to keep dust and debris out of your pool at all times, so there are likely nutrients in the pool that causes swimming pool algae to feed.

-High bather counts, levels of debris, and dissolved solids provide algae a smorgasbord of nutritious food.
-Even the dead cellular remains of previous algae blooms can feed future generations of pool algae.
+High bather counts, levels of debris, and dissolved solids provide algae with a smorgasbord of nutritious food.
+Even the remains of previous algae blooms can feed future generations of pool algae.
 The minerals and vitamins from past algae colonies are providing food for future populations of algae to prosper.

 Algae are always present in swimming pools, even clean blue pools, but usually only in tiny amounts.
 Algae wait patiently for the opportunity to bloom.
 And when the chlorine level dips and the pH rises, or the pump or filter is not operating effectively, it causes swimming pool algae to explode and take over!